 You should also take care not to inadvertently disclose confidential information.
-Materials that contain confidential information, such as memos, notebooks, computer disks and laptop computers should be stored securely.
+Materials that contain confidential information, such as memos, notebooks, mobile devices, computer disks and laptop computers, should be stored securely.
 Unauthorized posting or discussion of any information concerning our business, information or prospects on the Internet is prohibited.
 You may not discuss our business, information or prospects in any "chat room," regardless of whether you use your own name or a pseudonym.
-Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and "quasi-public" areas within ICLD, such as cafeterias or lobbies.
-All ICLD emails, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of ICLD, except where required for legitimate business purposes in the course of doing business as an ICLD employee.
+Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and "quasi-public" areas within the Company, such as cafeterias.
+All Company emails, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of the Company, except where required for legitimate business purposes.